gitter-badger/covenance/README.md

     // not extending MyABC will cause this to throw
     //
-    // this call verifies that Impl satisfies the covenance ABC.implemented_by(Impl)
+    // this call verifies that Impl satisfies the covenance
+    // and causes Impl to inherit from MyABC MyABC.implementation(Impl)

-**Only subclasses of an ABC can implement it, and they must satisfy all `Covenants` in the prototype and/or class `covenance`, even if the ABC provides its own implementations.**
+**Implemenations of an ABC must satisfy all `Covenants` in the prototype and/or class `covenance`, even if the ABC provides its own implementations.**

-**As demonstrated above, however, implementations can utilize the base class implementations in their own implementations.**
+**As demonstrated above, however, implementations can utilize the ABC implementations in their own.**

 ## API